kakiharahiroaki/freemarket_sample_64-b/README.md

 ### Association
 - has_many :images
-- has_many :categories
+- belongs_to :category
-- has_many :brands
+- belongs_to :brand
 - has_many :statues
 - belongs_to :user